-You need a Transfer Impact Assessment (TIA) template and guidance to get them right.
-The objective is to check that the transfer is lawful because the controller adequately protects the personal data it is transferring by putting sufficient measures in place.
+You need a Transfer Impact Assessment (TIA) template and guidance to ensure they are completed correctly.
+The objective is to verify that the transfer is lawful, as the controller adequately protects the personal data it is transferring by implementing sufficient measures.
 We have studied International trends and best practices regarding impact assessments and have conducted many for our clients.
-Essentially, you should do a TIA to assess what the impact will be on personal data (or privacy) if you transfer it to another country.
+Essentially, you should conduct a TIA to assess the impact on personal data (or privacy) if you transfer it to another country.

 The data exporter must check that adequate protection is in place when they export personal data to a data importer in another country.